 Velocity Scheduling System is a true pull system.
 When work is completed, then and only then is new work released.
 This is in contrast to a Kanban system which is really a don’t push system.
 If the space is full, do not produce something new.
 If there is space open, produce something new to fill it.

 If you want to get on time and reduce lead-times in your high mix low volume job shop or machine shop, then check out Velocity Scheduling System for job shop scheduling.
 VSS is a visual, manual scheduling board system.
-Watch the webinar for a quick overview if you’re ready to give on on trying to use lean manufacturing and lean scheduling in your job shop.
+Watch the webinar for a quick overview if you’re ready to give up on trying to use lean manufacturing and lean scheduling in your job shop.